Patoka Lake - Hunting and Trapping

 Patoka is open to trapping without a bidding process.
 This regulation is subject to change annually, so please contact the property office for regulations and other details.

-The waterfowl resting areas, east of Walls Ramp and the Allen Creek finger, are only open to waterfowl hunting and boat traffic on select days to be determined prior to the season opening, and do not affect the early season waterfowl hunting dates.
-The Sycamore Creek portion of the lake is always closed to waterfowl hunting.
-Call, or stop in at the office for those resting area open dates.
+The waterfowl resting areas, east of Walls Ramp and the within the Allen Creek finger, are only open to waterfowl hunting and boat traffic on select days between November 1 of a given year to Feb 28th of the following year.
+Specific dates are determined prior to the season opening, and do not affect the early season waterfowl hunting dates.
+The Sycamore Creek portion of the lake is always closed to all waterfowl hunting.
+Furthermore, the Sycamore Creek portion of the lake does not allow boat traffic between November 1 of a given year to Feb 28th of the following year to allow the area to act as a temporary waterfowl refuge.
+Call, or stop in at the office for information on the Walls Ramp and Allen Creek waterfowl resting area open dates.

 All hunters must register and sign the waiver of liability at one of the hunter sign-in stations on the property.
 Hunter sign-in is mandatory, and failure to sign in and out properly may result in a fine.
 All game taken must be recorded on a required one-day hunter permit card that is carried with you as you hunt and turned in at the end of the day.
 At some properties, the card must be returned to the same hunter sign-in station where the waiver of liability was signed; please look for that requirement when you check-in.
 Take and use only one card per day.
 This system provides valuable wildlife management information.